 The management fee payable by the Company to Solidity Group Management Corporation will not exceed 2% of the net assets of the Company, defined as total assets, calculated at the end of each month.
-Total assets used for the calculation excludes cash for November and December 2021, and for January 2022 onwards introduced a calculation where the fee is based on 2% of total assets up to \$25 million, and 1% on total assets in excess of \$25 million.
-The total cash balance included in total assets for the purpose of the calculation in January 2022 onwards was also capped at \$1 million.
+The fee is based on 2% of total assets up to \$25 million, and 1% on total assets in excess of \$25 million.
+The total cash balance included in total assets for the purpose of the calculation is also capped at \$1 million.
 Any cash excess of this amount is excluded from the calculation.